TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

   she appears to be ill.
 - The springs are running cold.
 The village's prayers to Chauntea have failed.
 - Some Aymelumans believe that the village has been cursed.
-- Relations with the followers of Silvanus, at Silvat, are good.
+- Relations with the followers of Silvanus, at Silvat, are good - the Silvatans occasionally trade with them and there's been no history of conflict.
 They live to north west of Aymeluma a path.
-Occasionally, the Silvatans come here to trade for gold.

 ## Areas of the village